TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Mail/Index.rst

-Or, if you prefer, don't concatenate the calls:
+Or, if you prefer, do not concatenate the calls:

 ..  code-block:: php
     :caption: EXT:site_package/Classes/Utility/MyMailUtility.php